younes95/IoTChain/README.md

 ## License

-Copyright (C) 2016-present Jollen.
 The source code is licensed under the MIT license found in the [LICENSE](LICENSE) file.